MSc Economics & Finance

 - Research Analyst at Farringdon Capital Management, Denmark

 - Assistant Vice President at HSBC Commercial Banking, Hong Kong

 - Head of Market Intelligence at Cisco Systems

 - Investment Specialist at TKB Investment Partners, Russia

-First or 2:1 Honours degree (or equivalent) in economics or an appropriate quantitative subject that includes modules in microeconomics as well as macroeconomics and econometrics.
+Typically, a 1st or 2:1 Honours degree (or its international equivalent) in either economics or an appropriate quantitative subject (such as engineering, computer science, mathematics or physics).

-You are expected to have obtained marks consistently in the range of a 2.1 or first (or equivalent) in at least five quantitative units such as (or similar to): Calculus, Linear Algebra, Data Analysis, Game Theory, Operational Research, Probability, Statistics, Microeconomics, Econometrics and Financial Engineering.
-Some of these modules should have been taken in your final two years of study.
+You are expected to have obtained marks in the range of a 1st or 2:1 (or equivalent) in at least five units/modules, comprising microeconomics and econometrics (or statistics), and three other quantitative units such as macroeconomics, calculus, matrix algebra, data analysis, game theory, operational research, probability, or financial engineering.
+These modules should preferably have been taken in your final two years of study.